What is a carer?

 All carers have the right to a Carers Assessment.
 This looks at what your caring role involves, how this is impacting on you, and support available to make your caring role a little easier.
 These are usually carried out by Local Authorities, but this varies depending on your area.

-There are also many voluntary organisations offering support to partners and carers; such as groups, advice, coffee mornings, wellbeing activities, and counselling.
-This includes support for young carers.
+There are also many organisations offering support to partners and carers; such as groups, advice, coffee mornings, wellbeing activities, and counselling.
+This includes support for young carers too.

-Services vary across BaNES, Swindon and Wiltshire, so it is best to ask your loved one’s Care Coordinator or named person about how to access support in your area.
+Services vary across BaNES, Swindon and Wiltshire, so it is best to ask your loved one’s Care Coordinator or arrange a call with the team’s Carers Champion or Partners Leads on 01249 767851.

 How we work with carers

-We recognises the importance of working together with service users and carers to achieve the best possible outcomes.
+We recognise the importance of working together with service users and carers to achieve the best possible outcomes.
 We call this the Triangle of Care.
-We have also signed up to a Family, Friends and Carers Charter, developed by carers, which outlines how we will work with you.
-See links for more information:
+We have also signed up to a Family, Friends and Carers Charter.
+Please see the following link for more information about how we work with carers: https://www.awp.nhs.uk/patients-and-carers/information-carers

 What can I do to support my loved one?